emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does have 4K + [Guide](https://i.ibb.co/PDnw1nh/image.png), [2](https://i.imgur.com/FASkNsf.png). ✔️

 ***
+## Broflix
+### Score: 19/22
+1. Streams load very fast. ✔️
+1. Content is in 1080p and can be changed lower. ✔️
+1. It finds streams very fast, including very old obscure content. ✔️
+1. They have 11 sources, but don't auto-switch if one fails. ⚠️
+1. Site does have auto-next. ✔️
+1. Sites UI is very good, player is good, its one of the best to look at. ✔️
+1. Most of their sources allow subtitles. ✔️
+1. It has movies, shows, anime. ✔️
+1. The site has continue watching and watchlists. ✔️
+1. Site has a very nice AI recommendation tool, recommendations on each page, and sorting. ✔️
+1. Site does not have 4K content. ❌

+***
 ## Hexa
 ### Score: 19/22
 1. Streams load very fast. ✔️